jacoblb64/keyboard-twister/readme.md

 Purpose is to setup DOM layout, mirror Phaser state with React state, both directions:

 - Phaser -> React: via callbacks passed to Phaser
 - React -> Phaser: via ref to PhaserGame component

 ## src/PhaserGame.tsx

 Purpose is to setup connection between Phaser and React.

-### via useLayoutEffect:
+### via useLayoutEffect

 - Establishes reference to game via StartGame
 - Updates `game` field of `ref` prop for App.tsx

-### via useEffect:
+### via useEffect

 - Creates an event listener for the "current-scene-ready" event via EventBus, which:
   - Updates App.tsx state via `currentActiveScene` prop
   - Updates `scene` field of `ref` prop for App.tsx

 Finally, returns `<div id="game-container">` to render the Phaser game container to the DOM.